anir183/iic-fgp/content/posts/week2.md

 * Node.js and its frameworks, database

 {{< notice >}}
-NOTE: The writeup is in handwritten pdf format as typing it down wasn't an option at this time.
+The writeup is in handwritten pdf format as typing it down wasn't an option at this time.
 {{< /notice >}}

 Writeup: [PDF](/iic-fgp/pdfs/week2_writeup.pdf)